phonglo724/cc-bnb-ahmed/README.md

 x    b) Name
 x    c) Species
 x    d) Status
-4. Make a favorite component
+x 4.
+Make a favorite component ( favoriteCharacter.js )
-5. Whenever a character is clicked, they become the favorite.
-6. The favorite component only appears if a favorite has been selected.
+x 5.
+Whenever a character is clicked, they become the favorite. x 6.
+The favorite component only appears if a favorite has been selected. ( add onClick on img tag in characterCard and define handleClick.
+Make sure to console.log('character click', props.character / props.character.name) )
 7. If the favorite component is clicked, the favorite goes away.
 ---------
 Bonus: